-Our exhibition design posited the exhibits against huge black and white photograph-billboards of the original show.
+Our exhibition design posited the exhibits against huge black-and-white photograph-billboards of the original show.
 Exhibition and publication graphics revisit and adapt the original catalogue design for Primary Structures by Elaine Lustig Cohen, New York, 1966.
-For the publication, we created a facsimilie edition of the original, and a new counterpart edition following the same layout and grid, presented together with the first in a double-sided sleeve.
+For the publication, we created a facsimile edition of the original, and a new counterpart edition following the same layout and grid, presented together with the first in a double-sided sleeve.

 The new exhibition included works by well-known and lesser-known artists from Africa, Latin America, East Asia, Eastern Europe, and the Middle East.
 In presenting these together, the exhibition offers both a complement to and a reassessment of the original.